vipghn4/knowledge_notes/notes/Mathematics/Graph theory/Graph Laplacian.md

         * When $n$ is even, $x_{n/2}$ is the all-zero vector, thus we only have $y_{n/2}$
         * Eigenvectors $x_k$ and $y_k$ have eigenvalue $2-2\cos(2\pi k/n)$

-## Laplacian embedding - mapping a graph on a line
+## Laplacian embedding
-**Laplacian embedding**.
+**Laplacian embedding on a line**.
 Map a weighted graph onto a line so that connected nodes stay as close as possible
-* *Problem*.
+* *Optimization problem*.

     $$\begin{aligned}
     \text{minimize}_{f} & \sum_{i,j=1}^n w_{i,j} (f(v_i) - f(v_j))^2 = f^T L f \\